The Upper Midwest Latin American Studies Initiative

 Award Categories for Latin American/Caribbean scholarship (in selection priority order)

 - Original research

-- Presentation of an accepted paper at a professional virtual conference/workshop
+- Presentation of an accepted paper at a professional virtual or in-person conference/workshop

 - Comparative and cross-disciplinary research projects involving Latin America and the Caribbean